gustofied/P2Engine/README.md

 ---

-#### Figure 6.3.7 — Transaction Flow
+#### Transaction Flow

 <p align="center">
   <img src="p2engine/docs/architecture/transaction_flow.png" alt="Transaction Flow" width="820">
   <br>
-  <em>Figure 6.3.7: From initiation to ledger confirmation</em>
+  <em>It shows the From initiation to ledger confirmation</em>
 </p>

 The transaction flow ensures that all financial operations follow a consistent pattern with proper validation, execution, and recording.
-Figure 6.3.7 illustrates the complete flow from initiation to ledger confirmation.

-**Audit & money movement context.** The flow is anchored by an audit layer: every balance change and transfer (Canton/DAML) is appended to an immutable trail with the relevant metadata.
-This supports post-hoc inspection, compliance reporting, and reconciliation, while keeping operational paths simple and verifiable.
+Our image illustrates the complete flow from initiation to ledger confirmation.
+And this it how it goes, every balance change and transfer (Canton/DAML) is appended to an immutable trail with the relevant metadata.
+This supports post-hoc inspection, compliance reporting, and reconciliation, while keeping operational paths simple and verifiable. [could we have a sentence like this or no no?]

 ---

-## Sectoin 6

-### Future
+## Future

+So what is next for P2Engine?

+Feel like we should shorten this all, but what is written here and the lingo is nice..

 Next, completing a minimal learning loop (prompt/RL-style) that tunes prompts/tools(what they could use)using stored trajectories.